 The following information gives the full rules regarding taking tea bags through airport security, on a plane and international through customs.

-Can I take tea bags through airport security?
+Can you bring tea bags through airport security?

-You should have no problems at all taking tea in any form, either in tea bags or loose leaf tea, through airport security in any country.
+You should have no problems at all bringing tea in any form, either in tea bags or loose tea, through the security checkpoint in your hand luggage in any country.

-If traveling from a US airport the TSA state the following on their tsa.com website:
+If traveling from a US airport the Transportation Security Administration state the following on their tsa.com website:

 Tea (dry tea bags or loose tea leaves)